VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ### Deployment: Somewhere easy

-I have no particular preference for where we deploying this online voting platform, but it needs to be somewhere offering good DX, high availability, and disaster recovery.
+I have no particular preference for where we deploy this online voting platform, but it needs to be somewhere offering good DX and resiliency.
 To me, this implies any of the out-of-the-box deployment targets for Remix Run, but it could be AWS, Heroku, or many other cloud providers.
 There could also be a combination like Remix Run on Cloudflare and
 PostgreSQL, SMTP, and other infrastructure on Supabase.
 It all depends on what's simple, cost effective, and meets the needs of voters and staff.